-When working with Object-Oriented Programming (OOP), there are three words you will constantly use: OBJECTS, CLASS, and INSTANCE.
+When working with Object-Oriented Programming (OOP), there are three words you will use constantly: OBJECTS, CLASS, and INSTANCE.

-Don’t worry, you will get used to them almost effortlessly and use them constantly.
-But, logically, we need to explain them (because besides programming well, it’s also important to speak well)
+Don’t worry, you’ll get used to them almost effortlessly and use them constantly.
+But, logically, we have to explain them (because besides programming well, it’s also important to speak well).

 Let’s start with OBJECTS.
-As we already know, they are the foundation of Object-Oriented Programming.
+As we already know, they are the basis of Object-Oriented Programming.
 We have already explained what objects are in this article.

 - State, through fields